IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 - **Document and query prefixes.** Nomic uses a clever convention where you prepend `search_document:` to text you're indexing and `search_query:` to text you're searching for.
 This subtly nudges the model to put documents and queries in slightly different regions of the embedding space, which measurably improves retrieval quality.
 A simple trick, but it makes a real difference.

 - **The endianness problem, again!** Just like with the original llama.cpp port, endianness came back to haunt me.
 Embedding vectors are arrays of 32-bit floats, and a database built on x86 (little-endian) needs every float byte-swapped before z/OS (big-endian) can read them.
-I added automatic endianness detection and a `--convert-endian` flag so you can build a knowledge base on a fast Linux box and ship the `.db` file over to z/OS.
+I added automatic endianness detection and a `--convert-endian` flag to enable a high-performance hybrid workflow: you can **seed your knowledge base on a fast Linux or macOS box** (where indexing thousands of documents takes seconds) and then ship the `.db` file over to z/OS for production use.
+This gives you the best of both worlds: massive throughput for the initial data ingestion and secure, local semantic search where it matters most.

 After working through these, I had embeddings producing sensible vectors on z/OS, and that was enough to start building something real.